Ship Pricing

 Based on 7,115 price snapshots across 7-night sailings.
 Excludes specialty suites (Ultimate Family Suite, Icon Loft, etc.).

 Spring suites are aggressively priced.
-The P75 hits $736/night — a 34% jump above the median.
-A spring suite at the 75th percentile costs two guests $10,304 for the fare alone.
-At the 25th percentile, the same category runs $7,298.
+The high end hits $736/night — a 34% jump above the median.
+A spring suite at that high end costs two guests $10,304 for the fare alone, versus $7,298 at the low end.
 That's a $3,006 gap within the same season.

 Suite Pricing vs. Star of the Seas